andifalk/cloud-security-workshop/labs/initial/product/README.md

 > __Tip__:
 > You may look into the [Spring Boot Reference Documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-security-oauth2-server)
-> and the [Spring Security Reference Documentation](https://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#oauth2resourceserver) on how
+> and the [Spring Security OAuth2 Resource Server Reference Documentation](https://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#oauth2resourceserver) on how
 > to implement a resource server.

+## Learning Targets

+In this lab you will learn:

+* Authentication using JSON Web Tokens (JWT) sent via HTTP header
+* Validation of the JWT (Signature and expiry date/time) with loading public key for validating
+* Authorize users by using the roles claim inside the access token

 ## Step 1: Explore the existing server application